 Our journey included two neurologists, two geneticists, pediatricians and development delay specialists that spanned two states.
 It’d been a long road to diagnosis and after talking with other special needs parents, I learned that’s kind of the norm.
 It can take several years to diagnose a child who has disabilities.
 It’s like a puzzle and every appointment or phone call provides a piece of hope you’ll find an answer or in our case answers.

 I was trying to comprehend her other conditions that include chromosomal disorder, tremor, sensory processing issues, ADHD and developmental delays.
 It was those two words that stung a bit.
 I was stuck on them.

-I started researching and learning as much as I could and still have so much to learn.
+I started researching and learning as much as I could.
+I still have so much to learn.
 I imagine I’m no different than other moms and dads who feel alone, scared and unsure of what the future holds after learning all of the conditions we face.
-We finally have new direction though for treatment and support.
+We finally have a new direction for treatment and support.

 The old school definition of intellectual disability and views are changing through compassion and understanding.
 I’m grateful for that and the IDEA.
 We’ve met amazing special kids, parents and teachers because of our daughter.
-People like us who want to give their children the best despite the challenges they face.
+People like us who want to give their children the best despite the challenges ahead.

 Instead of focusing on those two words with despair, they’ve taught me a different way to look at our future.
 They just simply mean:

 - My husband and I are her advocates, protectors and supporters now more than ever.

 - She learns at her own pace and we’re adapting to her learning style.

 - She’s teaching me compassion and how she views the world in her own way.